precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 summary: "With waveform iteration, you can interpolate coupling data in time for higher-order time stepping and more stable subcycling."
 ---

+{% warning %}
-{% include warning.html content="These API functions are work in progress, experimental, and are not yet released.
+These API functions are work in progress, experimental, and are not yet released.
 The API might change during the ongoing development process.
-Use with care." %}
+Use with care."
+{% endwarning %}
+{% note %}
-{% include note.html content="We only discuss implicit coupling.
-Without loss of generality, we moreover only discuss the API functions `readBlockVectorData` and `writeBlockVectorData` in the examples." %}
+We only discuss implicit coupling.
+Without loss of generality, we moreover only discuss the API functions `readBlockVectorData` and `writeBlockVectorData` in the examples.
+{% endnote %}

 preCICE allows the participants to use subcycling - meaning: to work with individual time step sizes smaller than the time window size.
 Note that participants always have to synchronize at the end of each *time window*.
 If you are not sure about the difference between a time window and a time step or you want to know how subcycling works in detail, see ["Step 5 - Non-matching time step sizes" of the step-by-step guide](couple-your-code-timestep-sizes.html).
 In the following section, we take a closer look at the exchange of coupling data when subcycling, and advanced techniques for interpolation of coupling data inside of a time window.